Architectural Bronze — Design & Applications

 CHOOSING BRASS

-Brass is a metal composed primarily of copper and zinc.
+Brass is a bronze alloy whose chemical composition consists primarily of copper and zinc.
 Copper is the main component, and brass is usually classified as a copper alloy.
 The color of brass varies from a dark reddish brown to a light silvery yellow depending on the amount of zinc present; the more zinc, the lighter the color.
+Brass in architecture has greater tensile strength than copper, and while harder than iron, is not as strong or hard as steel.

 CHOOSING BRONZES